wp-plugins/responsive-mortgage-calculator/readme.txt

 3. A longer summary of the mortgage details is displayed when the ‘inspector’ icon is clicked.

 == Changelog ==

+= 2.2.1 =

+* Added a number formatting setting to the options page for international currency systems.
+You can now choose the thousands separator, the decimal delimiter, and the number of decimal places.
+Also includes the Indian System.
+* Interest Rate field now corrects for poorly formatted input
+* Options page descriptions are improved and labels are shorter

 = 2.2.0 =